scriptoveride/scriptoveride/README.md

-Hi, I’m @scriptoveride.
+Hi, I’m Kai (scriptoveride).
 I’m interested in cyber security and i'm learning C++ and python

 <!---
 scriptoveride/scriptoveride is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.